tayyabsayyad/dmbi/Viva.md

 These are few questions which we normally ask in DBMI.

 What is data mining ?
+Data mining is a process of discovering interesting patterns from huge amounts of data.

 Is data mining a hype ?